ts756632/Case_Study/README.md

 ## **Business Task**
 1. How to improve products based on customers reviews?
-2. How do customers response to the products?
+2. How do customers respond to the products?
 3. What are the trends in the review data?